tango-controls/tango-doc/source/tango-on-windows.rst

 Your computer may have different (one or more) roles in the Tango CS system.
 The roles are:

 - Client computer, where you run GUI applications like :program:`Synoptic`,
-- Tango Host, where configuration for all other components are stored,
+- Tango Host, where configuration of all other components is stored,
 - Device Servers running.

 Your Windows computer may perform all above roles simultaneously.